 Bernie has spoken out about corporations paying far too little in taxes, and even receiving benefits from the IRS.
 This is not very surprising.
 Corporations should pay their fair share in taxes.
 Not only are particular corporations not paying much in taxes, but the contributions of corporations to our tax revenue is at a historical low, as shown in this Politifact analysis of Bernie’s policy proposals.

 The short answer is that companies claim that their profits are generated not by their headquarters or their facilities in the United States, but by a subsidiary in a locale with low corporate tax rates such as Bermuda or the Cayman Islands.

 Why should we care?

-It’s expensive!
-There is an estimated $2.1 trillion in profits held in tax havens, which studies estimate amounts to $90 billion of lost tax revenue.
+For one thing, it costs you, as an American taxpayer!
+There’s an estimated $2.1 trillion in profits held in tax havens, which studies estimate amounted to $200 billion of lost tax revenue each year.
 In 2008, a U.S. Senate investigation put the figure at $100 billion.
-That’s roughly what our federal government spends on transportation each year!
+That’s three times what our federal government spends on transportation each year.
+To put that in perspective, the cost of repairing all of the nation’s 47,000 structurally deficient bridges is estimated to be $171 billion.
 It’s also tremendously unfair to society.
-These companies have built themselves up on an infrastructure and educational system provided by the government, and are now stashing their profits overseas to avoid repaying what they owe in return.
+These companies have built themselves up on an infrastructure and educational system provided by the government, paid for by our taxes, and are now stashing their profits overseas to avoid repaying what they owe in return.

 What is Bernie’s position on corporate “tax dodging”?